fluent/fluentbit-website-v3/announcements/v1.8.0/index.md

 ### Kubernetes Filter

 Our Kubernetes filters uses an internal cache to store Pods metadata to avoid generate load in the API Server.
-On this version we are introducing a new option to enforce a cache TTL so the cached data can expire at certain intervals, use the new option ```kube_meta_cache_ttl``` to take advantage of this (disabled by deafault).
+On this version we are introducing a new option to enforce a cache TTL so the cached data can expire at certain intervals, use the new option ```kube_meta_cache_ttl``` to take advantage of this (disabled by default).

 ## Contributors